sourcecode347/SourceCode347Windows10Shield/README.md

     6) type the full path of chrome C:\Program Files\Google\Chrome\Application\chrome.exe and press enter

-    7) type 1 for outcoming traffic and press enter
+    7) type 1 for outgoing traffic and press enter

 * if you want to download and upload files you need incoming and outgoing traffic